-The balance of George’s property can be called his “probate property,” represented by the two blue barrels below.
+The balance of George’s property can be called his “probate property.”
 This is the property which is subject to probate and which went through George’s will to Gina after he died.
 Of course, George’s debts and probate expenses were deducted from Gina’s share in the probate.
 At the end, Gina inherited George’s furniture, his clothes and about $9,000.
 She got everything which passed through his will, but not everything she expected.

 Now you understand Utah inheritance laws.